2. Panel Tour¶

 The Derivation Graph¶

-There is one more surface worth knowing about, and it cuts across the Dynamic/Static split: the derivation graph.
-Where the tabs above each show one lens on one epoch, the derivation graph draws how your derived values relate — every subscription, flow, resource, route fact, and machine selector as nodes in one dependency graph, with its own static (what's registered) and live (what the observed frame realized) modes.
-Reach for it when the question is structural — "where does this value come from, and what feeds it?" — rather than event-coupled.
+The Graph tab deserves a second word, because it is the one Dynamic tab that does not read as a lens on one epoch.
+Where the tabs above each project the focused cascade, the derivation graph draws how your derived values relate — every subscription, flow, resource, route fact, and machine selector as nodes in one dependency graph, with its own static (what's registered) and live (what the observed frame realized) modes.
+That static/live split of its own is why it feels like it cuts across the mode switch.
+Reach for it when the question is structural rather than event-coupled.
 10. Derivation graph is the chapter.

 The Daily Path¶